 By visiting this website and communicating electronically with us, you consent to the processing and transfer of your data as set out in this section.

 We hope you will be delighted with our services.
-However, if you do not wish to receive e-mails from us and want to be removed from our electronic mailing list, please e-mail us at email@example.com.
-If you also wish to be removed from our telephone and post marketing databases, please let us know by e-mailing us at firstname.lastname@example.org or write to the address at the bottom of this page.
+However, if you do not wish to receive e-mails from us and want to be removed from our electronic mailing list, please e-mail us using the email link below.
+If you also wish to be removed from our telephone and post marketing databases, please let us know by e-mailing us using the email link below or write to the address at the bottom of this page.

 P&Q International plc